ArduPilot/ardupilot_wiki/common/source/docs/common-accelerometer-calibration.rst

 .. important::

-   Accelerometer calibration cannot be performed while vehicle is armed.
+   Accelerometer calibration cannot be performed while the vehicle is armed.

 Calibration steps
 =================